kevinbeaty/any-promise/README.md

 It is safe to call `register` multiple times, but it must always be with the same implementation.

 Again, registration is *optional*.
-It should only be called by the application user if overriding the global `Promise` implemementation is desired.
+It should only be called by the application user if overriding the global `Promise` implementation is desired.

 ### Optional Application Registration